Mys7erio/aiotorrent/README.md

 ### Downloading & Streaming
 ---------------------------
-Files can be accessed from the `files` attribute of the torrent class which stores all the `File` objects as a list.
+Files can be accessed from the `files` attribute of the torrent class which stores all the `File` objects in a list.
 To download a file, you can call the `download()` coroutine and pass in a `File` object:
 ```
 # To download file2